pydantic/pydantic/docs/concepts/fields.md

 The [`computed_field`][pydantic.fields.computed_field] decorator can be used to include [`property`][] or [`cached_property`][functools.cached_property] attributes when serializing a model or dataclass.
-The property will also be taken into account in the JSON Schema.
+The property will also be taken into account in the JSON Schema (in serialization mode).

 !!! note
     Properties can be useful for fields that are computed from other fields, or for fields that